Mapping flagellated swimmers to surface-slip driven swimmers: Conclusions

 \section{Conclusions}

 CFD is a well suited tool to study the swimming of microorganisms.
 As different problems require a different balance between accuracy and computational cost there is not a single best numerical method to study these problems.
-Here, we have presented a method that approximates the flow generated by flagellated swimmers with mapping their complex dynamics to slip velocity.
+Here, we have presented a method that approximates the flow generated by flagellated swimmers by mapping the complex dynamics of their flagella to an active slip velocity.
+This approach allows to use much larger time steps and in some cases less degrees of freedom to discretize a swimmer.
 We have shown that mapping a swimmer in bulk is enough to recover its characteristic dynamics near obstacles.
-Not only the number of unknowns is usually lower for slip driven swimmers than for flagellated swimmers but also the time step sizes that can be used are much larger.
-The proposed method can be used in a reduced order model for studying practical applications such as design optimization of artificial swimmers.
-The state-of-the-art high-fidelity models for those swimmers are computationally expensive even for single simulation, let alone optimization.
 There are many interesting applications for our scheme like the interaction of swimmers with obstacles and other swimmers, guided taxis and more.
 We have shown a few examples here to showcase the flexibility and accuracy of the new method.
 Our scheme allows to model specific flagellated swimmers at a much reduced cost.